Leadership – How to Develop As a Leader Through Experiences

 When leaders recognize they can learn something from everyone, whether it be by asking questions or by simply observing how others handle particular situations, they open themselves to a reservoir of opportunities from which to learn.
 For instance, a person who has been doing a simple task for several years has probably learned some valuable shortcuts or mistakes to avoid.

-Read also: Leveraging Joint Ventures to Grow Your Business
+Read also: Business Growth - Announcing 4 Big Methods to Grow Your Business

 Journaling from experiences can have tremendous value to leadership development.
 Reading journal entries can help view an experience objectively.
 Instead of looking at the experience as a participant, you are able to view things from the outside in, giving a totally different perspective.
 Journaling also enables you to go back and see how your thinking evolved to where it is today.
 If your thoughts took an illogical turn, you can see that turn in your journals.
 It also acts as a repository for your ideas and successes that may be valuable in your future (Hughes, Ginnett, Curphy, 2012, p.96).